John Carroll Lynch

+Life and career

-Early life
+Early years and education

 Lynch was born in Boulder, Colorado.
 He attended Regis Jesuit High School in Denver.
 He studied theater at The Catholic University of America, graduating with a Bachelor of Fine Arts degree in 1986.

 Career

 Lynch was a member of the Guthrie Theater company.
 He starred in several productions, toured with the company and worked there for over eight seasons.

 Lynch made his feature film debut in Grumpy Old Men (1993).
 He gained notice in a supporting role as Norm Gunderson in the Coen brothers' film Fargo (1996).
 His other notable films are Face/Off (1997), Bubble Boy (2001), Gothika (2003), Things We Lost in the Fire (2007), Gran Torino (2008), Shutter Island (2010), Paul (2011) and Crazy, Stupid, Love (2011).
 He portrayed Arthur Leigh Allen in Zodiac (2007) and the first establisher of McDonald's, Mac McDonald, in The Founder (2016).

 Lynch has also had an extensive career in television.
 He appeared in ABC sitcom The Drew Carey Show as the title character's cross-dressing brother, Steve Carey.
 He has also been a regular cast member on series such as Close to Home, Carnivàle, Body of Proof and seasons 4, 5, 7 and 9 of American Horror Story.